 Although the coils never physically touch they are strong enough and close enough together to transfer the charge through the plastic that the coils are protected by.

-No doubt you learned from an early age, never to mix water and electrics, and as an electric toothbrush is an electronic item it is necessary to ensure that where possible the battery inside the brush does not come into contact with water.
+No doubt you learnt from an early age, never to mix water and electrics, and as an electric toothbrush is an electronic item it is necessary to ensure that where possible the battery inside the brush does not come into contact with water.

 Most brushes are made from a thin, but strong plastic that protects the electrical components inside.

-As mentioned earlier, most electric toothbrushes on the market have a built-in battery, but there are many that are powered by replaceable and removable batteries.
+As mentioned earlier, most electric toothbrushes on the market have a built in battery, but there are many that are powered by replaceable and removable batteries.
 The exact design and build of the brushes vary, but internally the principle by which they work is very similar.

 The batteries need to be within a sealed compartment to avoid contact with water and toothpaste that could damage the brush and internal parts.
 Often large rubber seals are in place to reduce the chances of water seeping into the internal workings of a brush.